Physical Therapy Guide to Female Athlete Triad

 Can This Injury or Condition Be Prevented?

 The most effective approach to prevention is education.
-As both the level of female participation in competitive sports and the incidence of the Triad have risen over the last 2 decades, a stronger emphasis has been put on educating athletes, parents, and coaches on strategies to prevent the development of causal factors for the Triad.
-It is important to begin educating young female athletes as early as middle-school age on topics such as healthy eating, smart physical training, recovery and rest, and taking care of their bodies.
+The rate of development of the triad has risen over the last two decades as more women take part in competitive sports.
+Now, health care providers place more emphasis on educating athletes, parents, and coaches to prevent the triad.
+It is important to begin educating young female athletes as early as during middle school on topics such as:

-Coaches should monitor training and its impact on the overall health of the athlete by encouraging pain-free participation in sports; they may also track training and performance in order to notice any abnormal health or behavioral signs.
-Individuals involved in the life of a female athlete should promote an open, honest, and safe environment for the athlete so that she feels comfortable discussing challenges or issues she may be facing without the risk of external pressure or judgment.
+Coaches should monitor training and its impact on an athlete's mental and physical health.
+They also should encourage pain-free participation.
+Some coaches also may track an athlete’s training and performance.
+This can help them to notice any abnormal health or behavioral signs.
+Others in a female athlete’s life should promote an open, honest, and safe space for them to discuss challenges free from pressure or judgment.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to identify female athlete triad.
+All physical therapists are prepared through education and experience to identify the signs and symptoms of female athlete triad.
 However, you may want to consider:

 - A physical therapist who is experienced in working with people who have female athlete triad.
-Some physical therapists have a practice with an orthopedic or musculoskeletal focus.
+Some physical therapists have a practice that focuses on orthopedics, sports, or women's health.

 General tips when you're looking for a physical therapist (or any other health care provider):